getcarina/getcarina.com/_tutorials/run-docker-image.md

 * Is your docker daemon up and running?
 ```

 If you receive this output, your VM is not running on a Docker host.
-For instructions on how to fix this issue, perform the steps in [Create a virtual environment wit Docker host](docs/tutorials/set-up-docker-machine).
+For instructions on how to fix this issue, perform the steps in [Set up a virtual environment with a Docker host](docs/tutorials/set-up-docker-machine).

 ### Next steps